populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

     .
 ```

-Note: We use x86 processors for production workloads (default on GCP), so this flag won't be necessary.
+Note: We use x86 processors for production workloads (default on GCP), so the `--platform` flag won't be necessary.
 Docker files are relatively platform agnostic, meaning that if a build is successful on both your local machine and the GitHub server, the resulting images *should* be *functionally* identical.
 This is beneficial for testing purposes, but it's not a prerequisite for creating images within our infrastructure.

 ## 3. Write a script to run FastQE